 This collection are just to get you going if you have taken a quality guide book you can expand on these and if there is enough time in Jeju.
 You will surely discover an array of interesting points of interest and attractions in the Jeju area of South Korea.

-Jeju is a fairly simple location to get around, once you have an eye for the place and you are familiar with a couple of landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but make sure you stick to places you know after dark.
-If you want to cover more ground in Jeju there are other ways to get around.
-There is a good network of buses that passes can be attained to include multiple journeys.
-There is also the alternative to use Jeju Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Jeju make sure you see as much of the city as your can.
+Jeju is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Jeju there are a few more options.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car at Jeju Airport, there is also the alternative to use Jeju Taxis, where the driver can offer up local knowledge.
+What ever method you use to explore Jeju ensure you see as much of it as you can.

 If you are staying in Jeju for a great period you'll need a location to rest.
 Jeju has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Jeju can cause problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Jeju also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you don't have a large budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Jeju try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.

 1. December Hotel Jeju